Skip to main content

 #

-3. Bring cash Some traditional vendors are cash-only. €20-30 covers any extras you want to buy.
+Bring a little cash.
+Some traditional vendors are still cash-only. €20-30 should cover anything extra you want to grab along the way.

 💡

-Pro tip: Tell your guide about any food allergies or dietary restrictions when booking.
-Greek cuisine is naturally rich in vegetarian and gluten-free options, but advance notice helps.
+Pro tip: Tell your guide about any food allergies or dietary restrictions when you book, not on the day.
+It gives them time to adjust the route.
+Greek cuisine is naturally rich in vegetarian and gluten-free options, so there’s almost always a workaround.

 Frequently Asked Questions